After that, your dream home will be built in 5 phases

 Custom Homes are Built in Phases

-Rather than defined Steps, Kim Hibbs, owner and general contractor at Hibbs Homes, a custom homebuilder in St. Louis, MO, divides the custom home building process into five phases:
+Rather than defined Steps, Kim Hibbs, owner and general contractor at Hibbs Homes, a custom homebuilder in St. Louis, MO, divides the custom home building process into various phases.

 The first phase, according to Hibbs, is the “Discovery’” phase.
 “That’s where we get to know the client and learn what they want to accomplish,” Hibbs explains.
 Hibbs provides them with a “Needs, Wants and Wishes” worksheet, gives them references, and walks them through homes they’ve built.